owntone/owntone-server/README_JSON_API.md

 ### Get an artist

-Get a specific artist in your library
+Get a specific artist(s) in your library

 **Endpoint**